TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- there is no point in having a convex partitioned shape inside an image cache
-	- that is because these shapes will be edited in editor, possibly per-flavour
-	-

-- sort images for multiprocessing; biggest go first

 - refactor augs::image_view to use common funcs?

 - thoughts about atlas